-Any interested party may file a complaint with the Competition Committee by completing the relevant form (which is still to be issued).
-The complaint must identify, inter alia, the undertakings submitting the form and those that are alleged to have breached the Competition Law, and provide a description of the relevant conduct and of the provisions that are deemed to be violated, together with all available evidence.
+Any interested party may file a complaint with the Competition Committee by completing the relevant form.
+The complaint must identify, inter alia, the undertakings submitting the form and those that are alleged to have breached Federal Law No. 4 of 2012, as amended (the Competition Law), and provide a description of the relevant conduct and of the provisions that are deemed to be violated, together with all available evidence.